Tour a small town with big personalities and welcoming climate

 Tryon Wine Country

 In the late 1800s and early 1900s, Tryon was well known for its table and wine grapes.
 Due to prohibition, family businesses related to wine dried up over time.
 Beginning in the early 1990s, this interesting part of Tryon’s history was revived–the planting of grapes for winemaking.
 About a dozen vineyards now lie about 10 miles to the east in the Tryon foothills.
 This area, with its gentle, rolling hills and clay-loam soils, has proven to be an excellent location for vinifera grapes.
-Five wineries welcome visitors for tasting, tours and beautiful mountain views.
+Four wineries welcome visitors for tasting, tours and beautiful mountain views.

 Visitors stroll down Trade Street and enjoy the shops and restaurants.
-They may catch a movie at the tiny Tryon Theater or a performance at the Tryon Fine Arts Center.
+They may catch a movie at the tiny Tryon Theatre or a performance at the Tryon Fine Arts Center.
 Scenic drives include a drive through the architecturally rich neighborhoods of Gillette Woods and Godshaw Hill; through the horse estates on Hunting Country Road; or along the Pacolet River Scenic Byway (Hwy 176).
 Or picnic at Harmon Field and peruse the nearby antique stores.

 March: Super Saturday – Also known as the Children’s Theater Festival, this is a one-day festival of “lively arts” for children.
 Eight to ten different performances encompassing theater, music, storytelling, mime, dance, puppetry and more are brought to Tryon on a Saturday in late March